preciofishbone/OmniaDocs/my-workplace/my-links/index.rst

 Available icons to the right in this list is used this way:

-+ The |star| can be used to select to show, or not to show, a non-mandatory link.
-A black star indicates that at link will be shown, a grey star that the link will not be shown.
++ |star| This icon can be used to select to show, or not to show, a non-mandatory link.
+A black star indicates that the link will be shown, a grey star that the link will not be shown.
 Note: if the user selects "Show all links", all common links are always shown, regardless of this selection.
 .. |star| image:: star-edited.png
    :align: middle
-+ The |i-icon| an be clicked to show more information about a common link, if the admin has added such information.
++ |i-icon| This icon can be clicked to show more information about a common link, if the admin has added such information.
+If no such information is avaible, the icon is not shown.
 .. |i-icon| image:: i-icon-edited.png
    :align: middle